Furniture Glossary®

 Sofa Table:

-A long occasional table that typically sits at a similar height to the back of a standard sofa.
-Not only can sofa tables provide surface, display, and storage space, but they also work to tie a room together, making it look more intentional and cohesive.
+A sofa table is a long occasional table that typically sits at a similar height to the back of a standard sofa.
+Not only can sofa tables provide surface, display, and storage space in living rooms, but they also can function as entryway tables in entryways!

 TV Stand:

-A long furniture item large enough to support a TV or other entertainment technology.
-Usually features a cabinet space and/or drawers to help store and display additional items.
+A TV stand is a large furniture item designed to support a TV or other entertainment technology.
+TV stands almost always feature a cabinet space and/or drawers to help store and display additional items.

 Dining Room